Four Horsemen (Supreme Court): Reform Bill of 1937

-When Roosevelt rolled out his reform plan in early 1937, all Four Horsemen of Reaction were over the age of 70.
+When Roosevelt rolled out his reform plan in early 1937, all Four Horsemen were over the age of 70.
 Roosevelt indicated that the elderly justices lacked energy.
 He said, "A lower mental or physical vigor leads men to avoid an examination of complicated and changed conditions."

 It was the success of the Horsemen in striking down New Deal legislation that led to Roosevelt's court-packing scheme, a controversial proposal in February 1937 to appoint more justices in order to change the composition of the court.
 This was rendered unnecessary when Roberts, who had supported the Four Horsemen on several decisions during the 1935–1936 term, sided with the Three Musketeers in a landmark minimum wage case in March 1937 (known as "the switch in time that saved nine").
 This, together with the retirement of Van Devanter in June 1937 and his replacement by Hugo Black ended the Four Horsemen's domination of the court.
 Black and Roosevelt considered the Four the "direct descendants of Darwin and Spencer."

 Sutherland retired from the Court in 1938 and Butler died in 1939.
 McReynolds was the last of the Four Horsemen to step down, retiring in 1941.